 Lesson Objectives - These are the key learning objectives that students should come away with understanding. you may want to follow up specifically with these objectives to make sure students understood the content during your conversation.

 Shared Vocabulary - This is a list of key vocabulary from the lesson How we speak about these topics is important and so having the correct vocabulary becomes a critical piece of the conversation.
 For younger grades, weave these vocabulary words into your weekly vocab learning as an additional way to keep the conversation of the week alive.

 Key Takeaways - Similar to learning objectives, the Key Takeaways is a bulleted list of short one line key takeaways that you can reinforce during conversations

 Continue the Conversation - This is a list of questions that you can ask to facilitate the discussion.
 By simply reading these questions and allowing students to respond, you will be able to have a great class conversation about the Suite 360 lesson.
 But don't stop there!
 Come up with your own questions to further build that conversation.

-Follow-up Activity/Prompt - This as an additional learning activity that you can utilize to reinforce learning in a different way.
+Follow-up Activity/Prompt - This is an additional learning activity that you can utilize to reinforce learning in a different way.
 For younger grades, this will often be an actual class activity.
-For older grades this will be a writing prompt that students can use to create and keep an "SEL Journal."
+For older grades, this will be a writing prompt that students can use to create and keep an "SEL Journal."
 Some schools will even weave the prompt into a language arts class and use the prompt as an impromptu graded writing assignment.

 Additional Resources - This last section will provide additional resources for both adults and students.
-Whether it's story books to read to young students or websites and videos for adults, this section allows teachers to build additional SEL supports into the classroom environment.
+Whether it's storybooks to read to young students or websites and videos for adults, this section allows teachers to build additional SEL supports into the classroom environment.